 The starter is another common mechanical problem in almost all types of vehicles.
 Once a car has 200,000 miles on it, it has been started many times.
 This wear on the starter can cause it to malfunction.
 These are parts that could also cost anywhere from $300-$700 depending on the labor required for your vehicle.

 Major Mechanical Problems

-While common mechanical problems can really add up and put a dent in the wallet, major ones can a big enough hit that you decide to sell.
-If you have a couple of thousand dollars to put toward a car repair, you probably would be more willing to buy something new or used without the issues your car may have.
+While common mechanical problems can really add up and put a dent in the wallet, major ones can cause a big enough hit that you decide to sell.
+If you have a couple of thousand dollars to put toward a car repair, you probably would be better off buying something new or used without the issues your current car may have.
 Here are a few major mechanical problems that might be the deciding factor in finally selling your car.

 Engine damage can be a mechanical problem not worth fixing in your car.
 A new engine could be $2000 without including labor to actually replace the engine in your car.
 Labor could be another $2000, which together could be a pretty large down payment on a new vehicle.

 Replacing a compressor, receiver/dryer, and all other valves and parts needed for a proper air conditioning repair can cost $1000.
 And while it is better than driving around in the heat, it may be time to sell the car and get something different.